of the Specialized Social Therapist

 December 5, 2019 | 12 pm to 1 pm

 Fill out the Contact info below and click Register.
+Please ensure you are logged in to the TRO website before registering for your webinar.
 Once completed you will receive an email with instructions to register for this event.
 Please note webinars are non-refundable.

 TRO Members: sign-up FREE using the coupon code located on the Member Discounts webpage.

 Access a link to the recording of this webinar for free anytime from our TRO Webinar Recordings webpage.

 Non-Members: Contact Susanne Hasulo, Communications Coordinator to SAVE when you purchase ALL 2019-2020 webinar sessions ($75 + HST).

 Erin Apothecary and Meghan McMaster, Alzheimer Society of Chatham Kent

 This session describes the development of Behavioural Supports Ontario’s (BSO) Specialized Social Therapist role and its focus on TR’s important contributions in the reduction of responsive behaviours.
 We examine responsive behaviours and their potential causes as they relate to residents living with dementia and/or mental health conditions in long-term care homes (LTCH).
 We consider personhood and how program modifications can increase the inclusion of residents with responsive behaviours in meaningful, social and practical day-to-day programming.
 The session includes an experiential component involving fictional case studies and potential recreation recommendations based on personhood, skills, interests and responsive behaviours.
 Participants will be able discuss ideas and share current programming techniques in their LTCH that are successful with these and other marginalized populations.

 This session has been approved for 1 professional contribution credit (PCC) point.
 Don't forget to purchase your PCC Transcript for the 2019-20 Webinar Series!